50829/50829/README.md

 ## Hi there 👋
 Hello!
-My name is  50829, you can call me Wind or sdd instead.I am a undergraduate Data Science student at USTC, recently interested in AI.
+My name is 50829, you can call me Wind or sdd instead.
+I am a undergraduate Data Science student at USTC, recently interested in AI.
 <!--
 **50829/50829** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.